Rams News & Views Transcriptions

 0:37

-Today I'm joined by Matt Zoko, principal at Lakes Elementary, Krista Young from Rockford High School, and Mike Ram, assistant Superintendent of instruction.Welcome to the three of you.
+Today I'm joined by Matt Zokoe, principal at Lakes Elementary, Chris DeYoung from Rockford High School, and Mike Ram, assistant Superintendent of instruction.Welcome to the three of you.
 Thank you.
 Thank You for having us.
 Today, we're talking about a bond proposal that will be on the November ballot here in the Rockford Public Schools that if approved by the voters would generate $230 million in revenue for buildings, buses and technology in our district.

 1:03

 But before we begin that conversation, let's learn a little bit about our guests.
 What elementary, middle, and high school did you attend growing up?
-And we'll start with you, Mr. Deyoung.
+And we'll start with you, Mr. DeYoung.
 All right well, born and raised in Rockford, haven't left.
 So I started out at Belmont Elementary, spent a lot of time there, and then I was actually in this building.

 1:22

 It was just 6th grade at the time, Sheridan Trails what it was called, and then the rest of my middle school was bouncing around a little bit as they shifted buildings and then ended up at the high school.
 OK, very good.
 And you graduated what year?
 Graduated 1998, just a couple years ago.
-Just a couple of years ago, Mr. Zelko.
+Just a couple of years ago, Mr. Zokoe.
 I grew up on the West side of Grand Rapids.

 1:40